RodrigoSpano/RodrigoSpano/README.md

 Outside of code, i'm a huge fan of Football and F1.
 Also enjoy listening to music or reading books while drinking mate🧉 (I mean, I'm Argentinian after all).

-BTW: I barely drink coffe (ง'̀-'́)ง
+BTW: I barely drink coffee (ง'̀-'́)ง